Storyyeller/easy_strings/README.markdown

 Ergonomic, garbage collected strings for Rust.

 EZString is similar to the strings in high level languages such as Python and Java.
-It is designed to as easy to use as possible by always returning owned values, using reference counting and copy-on-write under the hood in order to make this efficient.
+It is designed to be as easy to use as possible by always returning owned values, using reference counting and copy-on-write under the hood in order to make this efficient.

 # Getting Started